 Including courses taken on an LOP, the maximum number of credits in which you may enrol is:

 - If you enrol in courses at the host other than those listed on the LOP, you will not receive transfer credit upon completion unless the Registrar’s Office amends your LOP in advance.
-Obtain departmental approval for these changes, then notify the Registrar’s Office at email@example.com of any enrolment changes as soon as they are made.
+Obtain approval for these changes by notifying the Registrar’s Office at email@example.com of any enrolment changes as soon as they are made.

 - When you have completed the course(s) at the host and grades are available, an official transcript must be forwarded to York's Registrar’s Office immediately (see deadlines below).
 Address the transcript to: